fbpx

 What is considered Iris Murdoch’s masterpiece?

-Murdoch’s most acclaimed book is the 1978 novel The Sea, The Sea (Amazon or Bookshop.)
+Murdoch’s most acclaimed book is the 1978 novel The Sea, The Sea.
 It won the Booker Prize and was considered by many to be her masterpiece.
 The Sea, The Sea tells the story of a retired actor who moves to a coastal village in an attempt to escape from his past.
-Through the protagonist’s journey, the reader discovers that it is never too late for redemption and love can be found in unexpected places.
+Through the protagonist’s journey, the reader discovers that it is never too late for redemption and that love can be found in unexpected places.

 Which Iris Murdoch book should beginners read first?

-If you’re a beginner to Murdoch’s work, then the best book to start with is her debut novel, Under the Net (Amazon or Bookshop.)
+If you’re a beginner to Murdoch’s work, then the best book to start with is her debut novel, Under the Net.
 Written in 1954, this novel follows the story of an aspiring writer who finds himself entangled in various romantic entanglements, much of his own doing.
 The novel has been praised for its wit and sharp social commentary and is considered one of Murdoch’s most accessible works.

 7 Must-Read Iris Murdoch Books